Can You Drink Alcohol While Taking Semaglutide (Ozempic or Wegovy)?

 Excessive consumption of alcohol has been linked to overeating, slowing down metabolism, and may increase the risk of obesity and weight gain.

-Alcoholic beverages are calorie-dense but nutrient-poor.
+Alcoholic beverages are high in calories but nutrient-poor.
 For example, a standard drink such as a beer, glass of wine, or shot of liquor can contain 100-150 calories or more.
 These extra calories can add up quickly and counteract the calorie deficit needed for weight loss.

 If you have heart disease and type 2 diabetes, semaglutide can help reduce your risk of heart attack and stroke.
 However, drinking alcohol might be harmful to your heart, especially if you drink frequently.
 It can cause heart failure, stroke, and high blood pressure.
 Therefore, if you drink alcohol frequently, you may not benefit fully from Ozempic’s heart-related effects.